Computerworld reports we added 281 exabytes of data to the global information total in 2007.

 He says, “I haven’t met one person in the last three years who routinely deletes data.
 However, as much of 90 percent of their stored data hasn’t been accessed in months or years.
 According to the findings of a company called Strategic Research, when data isn’t accessed in the 30 days after it is first stored there’s only a two percent chance it will get used later.”

-At the same time many data files are stored repeatedly in the same file system.
+At the same time companies often store many data files repeatedly in the same file system.
 Nieboer says it’s not unusual for a single system to hold as many as 15 separate copies of the same file.

 Storage Parkinson’s Law